kentpmckinney/epi-address-book/README.md

 * Git (recommended)
-* An updated web browser (Internet Explorer may not be compatible)
 <br/>

 ### Setting up a Development Environment

 The following steps are meant to be a quick way to get the project up and running.

-1. Download a copy of the source code from: https://github.com/kentpmckinney/epi-address-book or clone using the repository link: https://github.com/kentpmckinney/epi-address-book.git
+1. Download a copy of the source code from: [https://github.com/kentpmckinney/epi-address-book](https://github.com/kentpmckinney/epi-address-book) or clone using the repository link: <code>https://github.com/kentpmckinney/epi-address-book.git</code>
 1. Launch a new tab in a web browser
 1. Select to open a file location and navigate to the folder location of the source files
 1. Choose the file <code>index.html</code>